 Internet email is NOT a secure method of communication.
 Any information you send in an unencrypted (unsecured) Internet email message can be read by someone other than the intended recipient.
 It's like writing the information on a postcard that gets handed from person to person.
 NEVER send bank account information, credit card numbers, your full Social Security number, or any other sensitive information through the Internet unless you encrypt (protect) your email.
-To learn about encrypting your email, type "encrypt" into your email's "Help" search box for information and instructions.
-CAUTION: Typically, Wi-Fi connections are not secure if you are using a public or free Wi-Fi connection.
-Securing emails from these connections is complex and you are safer not to transmit your personal information through public Wi-Fi connections.
+To learn about encrypting your email, type encrypt into your email's Help search box for information and instructions.
+Keep in mind that typically, wi-fi connections are not secure if you are using a public or free wi-fi connection.
+Securing emails from these connections is complex and you are safer not to transmit your personal information through public wi-fi connections.

 Be suspicious of any unsolicited email offering employment.
 Do not open scam or suspicious emails; doing so verifies that your email address is valid and may subject you to more spam or even viruses.
 Be wary of any employers:

 - Who are vague about the position and, during the interview, are not willing to specifically describe the position.
-Be sure to get specific information on salary and benefits, and any other pertinent information in writing, if you are offered a job;
+Be sure to get specific information on salary, benefits, and any other pertinent information in in writing if you are offered a job.

-- Do not provide your Social Security number or any other sensitive information to an employer unless the employer has made a written commitment to hire you and doing so is part of the actual hiring orientation.
+- Who ask for your Social Security number or any other sensitive information prior to making a written commitment to hire you or before part of the actual job orientation.

-- Be cautious of exaggerated claims of potential earnings
+- Who offer exaggerated claims of potential earnings.